-For the punk sites, it’s even more concentrated to very small area in downtown Manhattan, mostly below 14th Street and above Canal.
-But I’m going to start off our tour about 7 blocks above 14th street in the neighborhood of Chelsea on 23rd street (streets run across horizontal or East – West) between 7th and 8th avenue (avenues run up and down perpendicular or North-South / up & down) where the famous Chelsea Hotel stands.
+The punk sites, it’s even more concentrated in a very small area in downtown Manhattan, mostly below 14th Street and above Canal.
+But I’m going to start off our tour about 7 blocks above 14th Street in the neighborhood of Chelsea on 23rd Street (streets run across horizontal or East-West) between 7th and 8th Avenue (avenues run up and down perpendicular or North-South / up & down) where the famous Chelsea Hotel stands.
 This is the famous hotel where many famous artists lived and stayed back in the day.
 You may know it most notably as the place Sid Vicious (Sex Pistols) was accused of killing his girlfriend Nancy Spungen.
-Sid woke up from a drug fueled stupor to find Nancy dead with a stab wound on their room’s bathroom floor (read about it HERE or rent the movie “Sid & Nancy”)
+Sid woke up from a drug-fueled stupor to find Nancy dead with a stab wound on their room’s bathroom floor (read about it HERE or rent the movie “Sid & Nancy”)

-The Chelsea never was some fancy hotel where they charge $500 a night to visiting Wall Street criminals and European tourists who don’t know better.
-The Chelsea was more of a long term place of residence that attracted artists and other left brainers.
+The Chelsea never was some fancy hotel where they charge $500 a night to visit Wall Street criminals and European tourists who don’t know better.
+The Chelsea was more of a long-term place of residence that attracted artists and other left-brainers.

-I’ve never stepped foot inside of the Chelsea hotel and on my last trip in, it was closed.
+I’ve never stepped foot inside the Chelsea Hotel and on my last trip, it was closed.
 I’m not sure when it’s opening again.

-But even if you can’t book a room or glance inside beyond the lobby windows, it’s worth going by the Chelsea, just to feel the history in this hotel.
+But even if you can’t book a room or glance inside beyond the lobby windows, it’s worth going by the Chelsea, just to feel the history of this hotel.
 Outside the lobby entrance, plaques are displayed on the wall and give information on some of the famous folks who’ve stayed there.
-Famous guests have included Bob Dylan, Charles Bukowski, Alan Ginsberg, Dylan Thomas and punk icons Patti Smith, Iggy Pop and of course the aforementioned Sid Vicious.
+Famous guests have included Bob Dylan, Charles Bukowski, Alan Ginsberg, Dylan Thomas, and punk icons Patti Smith, Iggy Pop, and of course the aforementioned Sid Vicious.

 I lived most of my life in NYC just a couple blocks away where St. Marks changes to Astor Place so I’ve probably been down St. Marks several hundred times in my life.

-But the funnest thing about St. Marks is just walking around people watching.
+But the most fun thing about St. Marks is just walking around people-watching.
 Whenever I first moved to NYC from Tennessee and I had friends or family visiting the big apple for the first time, our first stop was more often than not St. Marks.
 My theory was I’d culture shock the hell out of them and then the rest of NYC would seem more manageable.
 Like jumping into a pool of freezing cold water to get the blood going.

 No, St. Marks ain’t what it used to be, but nothing ever is in NYC.
 But as I said, you can still get a decent punk rock vibe and of course all the piercings or tattoos your body can handle.

-Just up the street a couple of blocks to 10th street and 2nd avenues is St. Marks Church.
-Here you’ll often find some homeless runaway or squatter punks hanging out, panhandling or playing music for spare change.
+Just up the street a couple of blocks from 10th Street and 2nd Avenue is St. Marks Church.
+Here you’ll often find some homeless runaway or squatter punks hanging out, panhandling, or playing music for spare change.

 Take a little walk back a few blocks downtown and west a block to the Bowery, which now is getting very yuppified but back in the day was a dangerous little street known for the most famous spot in punk history, a little spot called CBGBs.